CtrlK79/UAM_ConceptDesign/README.md

 # UAM_ConceptDesign
 This repository is about the concept design project in the International Summer Program of SNU, 'Multi-Disciplinary Design for Urban Air Mobility'

-It is not my own work, but with my 2 of team members.
+It is not my own work, but with my 2 of my team members.
 Our team name was FLY.

 I mainly contributed to the rotor design, motivation and the mission profile.